Project case study

 Realistic but Safe Data

-A key design principle is that the generated data should be realistic, but not real.
+A key design principle behind the Resource Generator is that demo data should be realistic, but not real.

 flowchart TD